codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-flow.md

 ## Create a Promotion Flow
 Visually design and create the flow by selecting environments, Promotion Actions, and Workflows, and defining dependencies through the Flow Builder.
-If needed, s create new environments and promotion workflows on-the-fly when doing so.
+If needed, create new environments and promotion workflows on-the-fly when doing so.

 ##### Before you begin
 * Review [Create a promotion sequence]({{site.baseurl}}/docs/promotions/create-promotion-sequence/)